NaviNet-OSS/Robot-AppEyes/README.md

     pip uninstall Robot-AppEyes

 Notice that using ``--upgrade`` above updates both the library and all its dependencies to the latest version.
-If you want, you can also install a specific version or upgrade only the Selenium tool used by the library

     pip install Robot-AppEyes==1.0
     pip install --upgrade Robot-AppEyes